 However, we’ve been psychologically conditioned to associate lots of suds with greater cleanliness, which can be misleading.
 This leads sometimes to overuse of detergent, or soap, when we perceive low suds content.

-We need to take into consideration however that many factors come into play in the formation of bubbles, depending on the type of soap used, and the water quality as well.
-Some types of soap form bubbles more easily, others hold it longer.
+We need to take into consideration, however, that many factors come into play in the formation of bubbles, depending on the type of soap used, and the water quality as well.
+Some types of soap form bubbles more easily, while others hold it longer.
 Others form more easily in soft water versus hard water, while still others are affected by cold versus hot water.

 With these in mind, it would be helpful to be more mindful when it comes to our perception of soap use, and it’s effectivity.
 In everyday life, we should be using soaps right before we eat, or touch any surface that could potentially be contaminated, and we should also be aware of what we use to clean.